sopherapps/nqlstore/README.md

 ### Use your models in your application

-In the rest of you application use the four class methods available on the models.
+In the rest of your application use the four CRUD methods on the store to do CRUD operations.
 Filtering follows the [MongoDb-style](https://www.mongodb.com/docs/manual/reference/method/db.collection.find/#find-documents-that-match-query-criteria)

 > **Note**: For more complex queries, one can also pass in querying styles native to the type of the database,